20+ Best Web Form Design Practices Help Me Grow Professionally

 Ex.
 If the email is already enrolled, the prompt user asking to add another email id before submitting the form.

 - If your help text is smaller, prefer writing it below the label.
 For complex and large texts, place the help text next to input which will be visible in its focus state.

 - If there are two Call of Action buttons, differentiate them with the appropriate color.
 Philosophia is to give both the option to the user but make them more inclined to click on the favorable one.

 - Make the text field size appropriate to the user input length.

 Ex.
-For India region, if there is postal zip code field in your form, make it as the size of 6 characters.
+For the India region, if there is a postal zip code field in your form, make it as the size of 6 characters.

-- Group the form elements based on the category they belong.
+- Group the form elements based on the category they belong to.
 Writing all the elements without group overwhelm the user.
 So it is one of the best web form design if your form is long with many input elements.

 It is a philosophical difference.
 The user feels completing the form faster if the elements are grouped.